rayoub/rupee/README.md

-# CURRENTLY UNDER CONSTRUCTION
-The web site has already been fully updated for 2025.

 ## Introduction

 This project contains code and data to accompany the PLoS ONE paper: <br/>[RUPEE: A fast and accurate purely geometric protein structure search](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213712).